OpenSmock/PharoStreamDeck/yearSelector/YearSelectorPharo/YearSelectorPharo JavaScript part/Release/README.md

 # How to install
 Prerequisite :
-- the Elgato Stream Deck application is installed on your device
+- the Elgato Stream Deck application is installed on your device (which you can download from [here](https://www.elgato.com/us/en/s/downloads), by selecting the Stream Deck category)

 Download the plugin and the profile, then double-click on them both.
 They're both named **PharoStreamDeck**. \
 The profile will be available from the profile list without overriding other Stream Deck profiles.
 It will have no effect without the plugin since the actions cannot have any effect by themselves.